 National Council of Juvenile and Family Court Judges

-Discusses the disproportionality rates for children of color in foster care and represents data from all 50 States, including fiscal year 2013 Adoption and Foster Care Analysis and Reporting System data and 2013 U.S. Census Bureau population estimates.
-Comparisons between 2000 and 2013 disproportionality rates are included, and African-American and Native American disproportionality rates are illustrated in color-coded maps to demonstrate trends over time.
+Discusses and visualizes the disproportionality rates for children of color in foster care.
+It displays data and compares disproportionality rates over time from all 50 States; Washington, DC; and Puerto Rico, including data found in the Adoption and Foster Care Analysis and Reporting System and U.S. Census Bureau population estimates.

 |Series Title||Issue Briefs|